SAB1983/intel-edge-ai-prj1-people-counter/README.md

 # intel-edge-ai-prj1-people-counter
 Project files from my Intel® Edge AI for IoT Developers Nanodegree project: Deploy a People Counter App at the Edge.
+Webservices code is provided by Udacity.

 | Details               |              |
 |-----------------------|--------------|